Whole Earth Forecaster

 The Berg Timer forecast above was first published here in 2002.
 BT can be calculated infinitely into the future without loss of reliability.

 9/15/2020 --- We've survived the pandemic, riots, economic collapse and hurricanes.
-Trump will be re-elected because we've survived with a vaccine soon on the way.
-The democrats have nominated Biden who is not strong enough to outperform Trump's first term.
-It remains to be seen whether the stock market will show a net high gain like the chart above forecasts for 2020.
-Of course due to the virus.
+It remains to be seen whether the stock market will show a net high gain like the chart above forecasts for 2020, of course due to the virus.
 But the economy could still shoot up at the end of 2020 with the arrival of a vaccine generating great optimism.

 10/2/2019 --- As forecasted below in 2015 and repeated in 2018, the "retraction" in 2019 has arrived with now some jobs and factory slowdowns and higher inventories.
 But fear not.
 Again, as previously stated, "2020 and 2021 look great", as shown in the chart above.
 Thanks BT!